zheminzhou/EToKi/README.md

   --link_krakenDB KRAKEN_DATABASE
                         Kraken is optional in the assemble module.
-You can specify your own database here --path PATH, -p PATH  Specify path to the 3rd party programs manually. format:
+You can specify your own database here --path PATH, -p PATH  Specify path to the 3rd party programs manually.
-                        <program>=<path>.
-This parameter can be specified
+                        Format: <program>=<path>.
+This parameter can be
-                        multiple times`
+                        specified multiple times
 ~~~~~~~~~~~~~~~~~

 ## prepare - trim, collapse, downsize and rename the short reads